Are Grongstad

-Are Kristoffer Grongstad (born April 9, 1988 in Namsos, Norway) is a handball player.
-He chose to retire in 2011, age 23, when he decided to focus on his studies.
+Are Kristoffer Grongstad (born April 9, 1988 in Namsos Municipality, Norway) is a former handball player.
+He retired in 2011, at age 23, to focus on his studies.

 Handball career

-Grongstad started in the local handball club Klompen HK, before he decided to move to Trondheim to pursue a handball career at the age of 16.
+Grongstad started in the local handball club Klompen HK, before moving to Trondheim to pursue a handball career at the age of 16.
 He started playing for Strindheim Idrettslag before he quite quickly changed club to Heimdal HK that played in the top league.
 Because of the financial mess in Heimdal HK they went bankrupt after two seasons in the club.
 Then Grongstad transferred to Elverum where he played for Elverum Handball.
 After two seasons in Elverum, he again transferred, then to Nøtterøy Idrettsforening.
 When Grongstad had completed his second season for Nøtterøy Idrettsforening he chose to retire.